Where to buy?

 stimulating dopamine receptors in the brain.
 This can have several results, hence the drug has several different uses.

-Bromocriptine is mainly prescribed to treat disorders that result from high levels of the hormone prolactin in the blood.
+Bromocriptine is mainly bought to treat disorders that result from high levels of the hormone prolactin in the blood.

 Prolactin is produced by the pituitary gland in the brain.
 Bromocriptine decreases the production of prolactin from the